AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

   <img class="viewable" src="https://gorillasun.de/assets/images/hexagons/2.png" alt="">
 </span>

 Next we decrement the count variable and increment the side variable (note that the side variable gets incremented outside of the for loop).
 Repeating the same thought process we proceed: floor((side+4)/6) will again evaluate to 1.
-In fact it will evaluate to 1 for the first 5 iterations.
-Only on the 6th iteration it will evaluate to 2, since we need to step in the same direction twice:
+In fact, it will evaluate to 1 for the first 5 iterations.
+Only on the 6th iteration will it evaluate to 2, since we need to step in the same direction twice:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
   <img class="viewable" src="https://gorillasun.de/assets/images/hexagons/6th.png" alt="">